greenmars/greenmarsinc-design-templates/Design.md

 ## Domain Objects
-What are the datatypes?
+What are the data types?
 What behaviors do they support?
 Which objects interact?

 ## Data Flow/Interaction Sequence
 Give a temporal view of program behavior.
 How does data flow through the system?